malumisa/Project_1_team_8/README.md

 Health: No evidence that HDI influenced spending

 ###q1 2017 - q3 2022
-HCFE: - No evidence that HDI influenced spending
+HFCE: - No evidence that HDI influenced spending
 Food and non alcoholic beverages: r-value is 0.76, slope 0.007, pvalue 2.13e-05. strong evidence that HDI influenced spending.
 Food: r-value is 0.7, slope 0.005, pvalue 1.5e-04. strong evidence that HDI influenced spending.
 Clothing and footwear: No evidence that HDI influenced spending